moondance-labs/tanssi-docs/learn/tanssi/proxy-accounts.md

 7. Choose the **transferKeepAlive** extrinsic
 8. Choose **Id** from the **AccountIdLookupOf** dropdown
 9. In the **dest** field, enter the address you would like to send funds to
 10. In the **value** field, enter the amount of Dancebox tokens to send.
-For this example, you can send `2` Dancebox tokens.
+For this example, you can send `2` Dancebox tokens
 11. Click **Submit Transaction**

 ![Execute a proxy transaction from the Extrinsics page of Polkadot.js Apps.](/images/learn/tanssi/proxy/proxy-8.webp)